Some developments of exchangeable measure-valued P\'{o}lya sequences: Introduction

 One way of generalizing the above urn scheme is to consider an arbitrary reinforcement rule, which formally means replacing $\delta_x$ with a general finite measure $R_x$ on $\mathbb{X}$.
-The resulting class of \textit{measure-valued \Polya urn processes}, tracking urn contents, has been developed by \cite{thacker2022,mailler2017,janson2019,sariev2021}, among others, as an extension of the generalized \Polya urn model to arbitrary color spaces.
-In this case, the observation process $(X_n)_{n\geq1}$, also known as a \textit{measure-valued \Polya sequence} (MVPS), has predictive distributions given by
+The resulting class of \textit{measure-valued \Polya urn processes}, tracking urn contents, was first proposed by \cite{thacker2022} and \cite{mailler2017} as an extension of the generalized \Polya urn model to arbitrary color spaces.
+In this setting, the observation process $(X_n)_{n\geq1}$, also known as a \textit{measure-valued \Polya sequence} (MVPS), has predictive distributions given by

 While exchangeability is a feature of the model \eqref{eq:intro:polya_sequence}, MVPSs need not be exchangeable in general.
-In fact, most studies of MVPSs, see, e.g., \cite{thacker2022,thacker2020,janson2021,janson2023,mailler2017,mailler2020}, prove under ``irreducibility''-type assumptions on $R$ that the predictive distributions \eqref{eq:intro:mvps} have a deterministic weak limit.
+Indeed, most studies of MVPSs prove, under ``irreducibility''-type assumptions on $R$, that the predictive distributions \eqref{eq:intro:mvps} have a deterministic weak limit; see, e.g., \cite{thacker2022,thacker2020,janson2021,janson2023,mailler2017,mailler2020}.
 By Lemma 8.2 in \cite{aldous1985exchangeability}, a stochastic process whose predictive distributions converge weakly is \textit{asymptotically exchangeable} with directing random measure the same predictive limit; thus, when the limit is deterministic, the process becomes asymptotically i.i.d.
-An example of an MVPS with a random predictive limit is the \textit{randomly reinforced \Polya sequence} (RRPS) by \cite{sariev2021,sariev2023}, who consider a general ``diagonal'' reinforcement rule, $R_{X_i}=W_i\delta_{X_i}$, where we add a random number, $W_i$, of additional balls of the observed color.
-However, unless the $W_i$'s are constant (corresponding to the reinforcement of a PS), an RRPS will not be exchangeable.
+An example of an MVPS with a random predictive limit is the \textit{randomly reinforced \Polya sequence} (RRPS) by \cite{sariev2021,sariev2023,bassetti2010}, who consider a general ``diagonal'' reinforcement rule, $R_{X_i}=W_i\delta_{X_i}$, where they add a random number, $W_i$, of additional balls of the observed color.
+However, unless the $W_i$'s are constant (corresponding to the reinforcement of a PS), the resulting RRPS will not be exchangeable.